alhajee/ckan/doc/extensions/translating-extensions.rst

 .. note::

-    While this tutorial only covers Python/Jinja templates it is also possible (since CKAN 2.7) to :ref:`translate strings in an extension's JavaScript modules <javascript_i18n>`.
+    While this tutorial only covers Python/Jinja templates it is also possible (since FMLD 2.7) to :ref:`translate strings in an extension's JavaScript modules <javascript_i18n>`.

 ---------------